-Players who are unfamiliar with Fangsfall Peninsula and its many locations can learn details with ability checks.
-These checks should be offered when relevant, as they can help the PCs strategize their next steps.
+Players who are unfamiliar with Fangsfall Peninsula and its many locations can learn details with Knowledge checks (in most cases, trained only).
+These checks should be offered when relevant, and they can help the PCs strategize their next steps.
 For the GM, a comprehensive overview of the area can be found in "Appendix A: Fangsfall Peninsula."
-You can adjust weather conditions and introduce random encounters to intensify the threat level of this adventure.
+The GM is encouraged to adjust weather conditions and introduce random encounters to intensify the threat level of this adventure.

-Chapter One: The Journey to Fangsfall
+chapter one The Journey to Fangsfall